campaign

 What is contract cheating?

 Contract cheating occurs when students engage a third party to complete an assignment, which they then represent as their own work (Lancaster & Clarke, 2016).
-It can occur when someone other than the student—whether an essay mill, friend, or even a family member— completes an assignment on their behalf.
-Downloading a paper from a “free” essay site is also contract cheating.
+It can occur when someone other than the student—whether a contracted writer from an essay mill service, a friend, or even a family member— completes an assignment on their behalf.
+Downloading a paper from a “free” essay site also counts as contract cheating.

-Essay mills market themselves to students on social media and other venues via “bots” by offering “help” at the eleventh hour.
-Essay mill marketing tactics leverage such ambiguity in ostentatious ways.
+Such student confusion and desperation is ripe for essay mills to market themselves to students on social media and other online venues via “bots”, offering “help” at the eleventh hour.
+Essay mill marketing takes advantage of student ambiguity with respect to academic integrity, in ostentatious ways.
 “Our essays are plagiarism-free,” they often tout.
-While technically true (they are, after all, often written from scratch and not plagiarized), the mills don’t make clear that even if the essay is void of plagiarism, contract cheating itself is academic dishonesty.
+While technically true (they are, after all, often written from scratch and not plagiarized), the mills don’t make clear that even if the essay is void of plagiarism, contract cheating itself is academic dishonesty and undeserving of academic credit.

-Essays written by essay mills likely do not “sound” like the student’s work, or may show a marked difference in tone or voice.
+In terms of output and educators’ ability to identify signs of contract cheating, how convincing are purchased essays?
+Essays written by essay mills often do not “sound” like the student’s work, and may show a marked difference in tone or voice.
 They may also contain florid language without much in the way of deep content or analysis.
-Additionally, they may not even answer the provided question or prompt.
+Additionally, they may not even properly answer the provided question or prompt.
+Exposing contract cheating material is reliant upon an educator’s sound understanding of student proficiency, along with document metadata to help validate suspicions of contract cheating.

-When students aren’t doing their own work and instead have someone else complete their assignments, they’re not learning the material.
-Students who turn to contract cheating because they’re struggling and stressed aren’t closing learning gaps; in turn, educators aren’t enabling accurate feedback loops to support learning outcomes.
+When students aren’t doing their own work and delegate someone else to complete their assignments, they’re not learning the material.
+Students who turn to contract cheating because they’re struggling and stressed aren’t closing learning gaps, and in turn, educators aren’t enabling accurate feedback loops to support learning outcomes.

 Contract cheating is, simply put, a dismissal of the learning process.
-Not only does it undermine learning, contract cheating erodes learning environments, damages student-teacher relationships, jeopardizes the academic reputations of students, faculty, and institutions, and indicates future workplace dishonesty (ICAI, 2021).
+Not only does it undermine assessment of learning, contract cheating erodes learning environments, damages student-teacher relationships, jeopardizes the academic reputations of students, faculty, and institutions, and indicates future workplace dishonesty (Guerrero-Dib et al., 2020).

 Ways to mitigate contract cheating

-Build awareness and an understanding of contract cheating.
+Institutions and faculty play a critical role in preventing contract cheating from occurring, and it begins with building an awareness and understanding of contract cheating.
 When there is silence around contract cheating, the cost of contract cheating may appear low to students.
 Research has shown that “more than 50% of students would outsource their work if the reward, perhaps in the form of higher marks or passing an assessment they would otherwise have failed, was relatively high and the cost relatively low” (Lancaster, 2020).

-When students have a sophisticated understanding of academic integrity, plagiarism, and contract cheating and how they relate to each other, they are also less apt to fall prey to essay mills that normalize contract cheating and position their services as “help.”
+When students have a sophisticated understanding of academic integrity, plagiarism, and contract cheating and how they relate to each other, they are also far less likely to fall prey to essay mills that normalize contract cheating and position their services as “help.”